Soneso/stellar-ios-mac-sdk/README.md

 ## Documentation and Examples

-You can find documentation and examples in the [docs](https://github.com/Soneso/stellar-ios-mac-sdk/tree/master/docs) folder.
+You can find more documentation and examples in the [docs](https://github.com/Soneso/stellar-ios-mac-sdk/tree/master/docs) folder.

 ## Sample IOS app